PLEASE DOWNLOAD A COPY OF OUR PARENT HANDBOOK FOR THE MOST UPDATED INFORMATION ON CITY CAMP POLICIES & PROCEDURES, LINKED AT THE TOP OF THIS PAGE.

 All camp staff are trained in first aid and CPR.
 If your child becomes ill or injured during camp hours, you will be asked to come pick them up.
 Injury reports will be reported immediately.

-All children who have fever, antibiotics, diarrhea, or vomiting must not attend camp for 24 hours.
+All children who have fever, antibiotics, diarrhea, or vomiting must not attend camp for 24 hours after their symptoms cease, without the use of medication.
 Children who come to camp sick will be sent home.
 Credits will not be given if a child is sent home early due to sickness.

 If, at any time throughout the year, your child develops a medical condition, please notify us so that we can be aware of the situation.
 You may be required to fill our additional paperwork at this time.